 Creating new music in the metaverse.
-Of course, if people are going to exist, project their images, and spend their time in the metaverse, the next logical step for them is to move out of the real-life recording studio and into the virtual creative environment.
+Of course, if people are going to exist, project their image, and spend their time in the metaverse, the next logical step for them is to move out of the real-life recording studio and into the virtual creative environment.
 Already, there are extensive examples of this taking place.
 VR headsets and controllers that allow users to interact with graphical interfaces that represent musical instruments are widely available.
-Literally, the air guitar becomes a real guitar -Rock Band VR anyone?
-Forming your own band online, transforming yourself from a balding, middle-aged guy with a "dad bod" into a lavishly coiffured, tanned, lithe rock god, and living out your fantasies of playing guitar in front of huge crowds is now completely possible.
+Literally, the air guitar becomes a real guitar - Rock Band VR anyone?6 Forming your own band online, transforming yourself from a balding, middle-aged "Dad bod" into a lavishly coiffured, tanned, lithe rock god living out your fantasies of plaving guitar in front of huge crowds is now completely possible.
 On a more prosaic level, metaverse environments such as Minecraft, Roblox, and Fortnite contain song codes, instruments, recording tools, and music manipulation controls that enable users to be musically creative.
-While the majority of this activity will result in original copyright that will be of almost zero monetary value, there are infinite possibilities for users to unwittingly infringe or encroach on well-known commercial songs or properties.
-Do you want to perform a Whitesnake track with your virtual buddies, only to a drum and bass beat and combined with lyrics from Dizzee Rascal, while playing your virtual DJ decks and sharing your live set with your new metaverse friends in Bangalore?
+While the majority of this activity will result in original copyright that will be of almost zero monetary value, there are infinite possibilities for users to unwittingly infringe or encroach on wellknown, commercial songs or properties.
+Do you want to perform some Whitesnake with your virtual buddies, only to a drum and bass beat and combined with Dizzee Rascal lyrics, while playing your virtual DJ decks and sharing your live set with your new metaverse friends in Bangalore?
 No problem.

-Of course, when the combination of creative technology, people, and connectivity moves up a gear, so do the legal issues.
+Of course, when the combination of creative technology, people and connectivity move up a gear, and so do the legal issues.
 Music is already one of the most byzantine, challenging, and disparate areas of entertainment law.
 The prevalence and expansion of music in the metaverse certainly presents new challenges, but it also creates massive opportunities for legal professionals to innovate and help their clients - not only to navigate through the existing frameworks but also to create new models and ways of exploiting copyrights that help drive incremental revenues and value to the industry, artists, creators, and the platforms that invest in the metaverse itself.